 Notably, you’d have 24/7 hour access to your UPS mailbox.
 Additionally, you’ll get a cabinet-sized box space designed for high-volume businesses and individuals who receive more mails than the USPS mailbox can take.
 The space, however, will depend on the mailbox option you subscribe to.

-Furthermore, you’re not just acquiring a PO Box number but a physical street address, usable by individuals and small businesses looking for some privacy away from their home address.
+Furthermore, you’re not just acquiring a PO Box number but a physical street address, usable by individuals and small businesses looking for privacy away from their home address.

 How does a UPS mailbox work?